kxwzhang/tandem-trivia/README.md

 In the project directory, please run `npm install` to download all the dependencies that are used for this project.
 Then you can run `npm start` in the project directory.\
 This will run the app in development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Please open [http://localhost:3000/tandem-trivia/](http://localhost:3000/tandem-trivia/) to view it in the browser.